Sersi: The Marvel Age

 In The Eternals #3-5, published in 1976, Sersi battled Deviants in New York City, after which anthropologist Dr. Samuel Holden introduced her to the world at large at New York's City College, along with other Eternals.
 Sersi became fascinated with the soft-spoken Doctor and began a relationship with him.
 Sersi turned out to be a staunch ally to the Eternals in their struggles with the Deviants.

-Sersi met and became an ally of Thor.
-She then participated in a battle between the Olympian gods and Eternals.
-Despite her loyalty to the Eternals, Sersi valued her independence, and she often refused to come to the Eternals' gatherings.
-During one such instance, Domo of the Eternals sent the Delphan Brothers to bring her to Olympia so that all the Eternals could form the Uni-Mind to debate their future.
-However, Sersi had decided not to attend, as she would continue doing what she wanted regardless of the outcome.
-Unbeknown to the Delphan Brothers, the Wasp and Starfox of the Avengers, much to Sersi's delight, had crashed the party.
-They came to Olympia as well, where it was revealed that Starfox was the son of A'lars, who was also the Mentor of Titan, brother to Zuras.
-When the majority of Eternals decided to leave Earth for space, Sersi chose to remain.

-At least 13 years later, the Avenger Captain America needed someone with illusion-casting or shape-changing abilities for help with a case he was working on.
+The Avenger Captain America needed someone with illusion-casting or shape-changing abilities for help with a case he was working on.
 He found Sersi's address on the Avengers' database and decided to ask her for help.
-Sersi was happy to aid "Cap" (she often flirted with him, to his embarrassment) but required a favor from him in return a dinner invitation.
+Sersi was happy to aid Captain America, but required a favor from him in return a dinner invitation.
+Captain America later invites Sersi to join the Avengers due to her previous assistance, which she accepted.

-Sersi battled Ghaur alongside the Eternals, Thor, and the West Coast Avengers.
-Sersi also aided the Avengers in their struggle against the Deviants and the Elder God Set.
-When her fellow Eternal, the Forgotten One, was injured while serving as an Avenger, the Avengers came to Sersi for help.
-She travelled into the Negative Zone with the Avengers to find the Eternals, where she was seemingly killed by Blastaar, but returned to life.